 The conference is held on the campus of the New College of Florida, the honors college of the Florida state system.
 The college, located on Sarasota Bay, is adjacent to the Sarasota-Bradenton Airport (code SRQ) and about 4 miles north of downtown Sarasota.

-You are of course free to make your own housing arrangements; guidebooks and online resources provide many alternatives to those listed above.
-March is high season in Sarasota, however, and demand is very high, so early booking is recommended.
+The Conference generally arranges for blocks of rooms (usually at rates ranging between $130 and $200 per night) at local hotels within walking distance of New College.
+Details for these will be available in fall 2017.
+You are of course free to make your own housing arrangements; guidebooks and online resources provide many alternatives to those booked through the conference.
+March is high season in Sarasota, however, and demand is very high, so early booking is always recommended.

 Getting To & From Sarasota

 Sarasota-Bradenton airport is within walking distance both of New College and numerous neighborhood hotels, many of which also offer shuttle service to and from the airport.
 Flights are also available into Tampa International Airport (TPA); however, Sarasota is an hour's drive from Tampa, so if you are flying into Tampa we recommend that you plan on renting a car as public transport connections are poor.
 Alternatively, van service from Tampa Airport to the Sarasota area is available from SuperShuttle at a cost of $65 per person one way; another option is a car service such as Five Star Airport Service (approximately $85 one way, for up to 4 people).